vgmove/show-key-object/README.md

 <br>

-Keyframes are set on the object's "Custom Properties". <br>
+Keyframes are set on the objects "Custom Properties". <br>
 This improves performance when working with a large number of materials.
 <div align="center">
   <img src=".meta/preview_anim_2.gif" width="800"/> <br>